 Impairment or Disposal of Long-Lived Assets.
-In the event that facts and circumstances indicate that the carrying value of long-lived assets, primarily PP&E and certain identifiable intangible assets with finite lives, may be impaired, the Company performs a recoverability evaluation.
+In the event that facts and circumstances indicate that the carrying value of long-lived assets, primarily PP&E, may be impaired, the Company performs a recoverability evaluation.
 If the evaluation indicates that the carrying value of an asset is not recoverable from its undiscounted cash flows, an impairment loss is measured by comparing the carrying value of the asset to its fair value, based on discounted cash flows.
 Long-lived assets classified as held for sale are presented in the balance sheet at the lower of their carrying value or fair value less cost to sell.